ayush0648/AONtask/README.md

 # AONtask
-My submission for the AON Data Scientist interview assignment.
+Ayushmant Bharadwaj's submission for the AON Data Scientist interview assignment.
 The task is to create a movie recommender system using the [Movie Lens dataset](https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset?resource=download).
 Here's a step-by-step approach to the system:

 ## Data Preprocessing